 2. Run a ready-to-use Django project sample with WebDataRocks Pivot Table

-Integrate WebDataRocks Pivot Table with a new/existing application
+Integrate WebDataRocks Pivot Table into a new/existing Django application

 To successfully add WebDataRocks Pivot Table to a Django application, follow the next steps:

-1. If you’re building an app from scratch, first, create a Django project by running the following command:
+Step 1.
+If you’re building an app from scratch, create a Django project by running the following commands:

 django-admin startproject analytics_project